babakjahangiri/vdwp1920/README.md

 # vdwp2020 - Babak Jahangiri
 Visual Design and Web Development Assignment

-## This is a Web reoport for Visual Design assignmnet for Birkbeck University of London
+## This is a Web reoport for the Visual Design assignmnet for Birkbeck University of London